angrybirdcoiners/bitcoin-node-sweeper/README.md

 Hat Tip
 -------
-Thanks to the @BlockchainCommons folks who have done a fantastic job of walking through many of these concepts, which I leaned on heavily. https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line
+Thanks to the BlockchainCommons folks who have done a fantastic job of walking through many of these concepts, which I leaned on heavily. https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line

 License